 Poised to finish off the remnants of the Japanese forces, Zhukov’s armies were ordered not to push home their tactical advantage.
 Instead, they were ordered to dig in and hold their position at Khalkhin Gol – the border they had previously claimed as theirs.

 A ceasefire was quickly agreed (talks are pictured above).
 Implemented on 16 September, it held until the Soviet Union invaded Japan at the end of the Second World War.

 SOVIET UNION AND MONGOLIA

 - 8,248 killed

 How Khalkhin-Gol changed the course of history

 The battle of Khalkhin-Gol decisively showed the expansionist Japanese military that it was not a match for the Soviets – particularly while Japanese forces were still bogged down throughout China.
-The Soviets under combined their forces to stunning effect, while Japanese tactics remained stuck in a pre-modern mindset that valued honour and personal bravery more highly on the battlefield than massed forces and armour.
+The Soviets under Zhukov had combined their forces to stunning effect, while Japanese tactics remained stuck in a pre-modern mindset that valued honour and personal bravery more highly on the battlefield than massed forces and armour.